garyjlittle/gofaster/hci-benchmarks.md

 # Benchmarks for hyper-converged infrastructure

 ## Benchmarks and workloads
-There is no shortage of  benchmarks and workload generators, I group them into the following categories
+There is no shortage of  benchmarks and workload generators that can conveivably be used to measure hyper-converged infrastructure (HCI).
+Broadly HCI benchmarks measure either the storage component (how fast), or the hypervisor component (how dense).

+Storage benchmarks have been traditionally of interest because HCI is most different from traditional data-center architecture in the way that storage is provisioned.
+HCI vendors typically provide their own distributed storage abstraction, which provides the bulk of the propritory IP.
+For example Nutanix provides NDSF (Nutanix Distributed Storage Fabric), VMware has vSAN (Virtual SAN) and Cisco Hyperflex provide HX Data-platform.

 ### IO / Storage Benchmarks - Simulate a particular application or workload
 #### Application Benchmarks